 SPN ♥ Open Source - Everybody Can Inspect

 Many commercial VPN providers use bold and misleading marketing claims without any evidence to back it up.
 The code on their servers and mostly on their clients cannot be investigated.
 They demand your trust but give little to no proof in return.

 The SPN however is open source / FOSS.
 We do not believe users should simply ‘trust’ companies when it comes to their privacy.
 Instead they should be able to inspect vendors and hold them accountable publicly.
-So feel free to check out our Github.
+Feel free to check out all of our Github.

 After a connection arrives at the VPN server it still has to travel to the desired website.
 Depending on where your VPN is located, this may lead to a slower Internet experience.
 As an example, a person who is located in Europe may be connected to a US VPN server while loading a European website.
 This means the connection has to cross the Atlantic twice (EU -> US -> EU).

 With the SPN however, every connection is calculated individually and leaves the network as near to the destination as possible.
 This means: